notquitehere/notquitehere.github.io/_posts/2024-01-03-automatic-tags-for-jekyll.md

 - [remove any files that are existing but not valid](#remove-files)

 And finally, because remembering to do things is hard, we should make a git hook that runs the script when we commit.

+[^tag-script-link]: The script I use is committed to github along with this blog and can be found here: <https://github.com/notquitehere/notquitehere.github.io/blob/main/_tag_gen.py>

 #### Generate a list of existing files {#existing}